perlsdiver/InteractiveDataVizPortfolio/README.md

 In retrospect, I would have benefitted from taking some time to learn JavaScript fundamentals early on, or recruited additional support earlier on to help me stay on track.
 As a student in a Ph.D. program at The Graduate Center, I was on a waitlist for registration and notified of my eligiblity for the class while on my honeymoon - only a few days before I returned to NYC, right before the Spring semester.
 Prior to notification, I had mapped out an alternative course path for the semester.
 The opportunity to take this class and gain hands-on exposure to d3.js was hard to pass up, though perhaps my interest was more in learning about how d3 works and how it functions as a tool that people use (and in that regard, perhaps I was paying more attention, unconsciously, to the class discussion and dynamics than the technical instruction?).
 So my output reflected this rough starting point, lack of familiarity with the foundations, and a very busy semester with many time commitments and a few difficult life events that impacted my studies.
 This continued as the project lingered on.

 Working on it in my own timeline after the end of the semester, without peer support or resources, was also challenging for me.
 Unlike Master's students, life as a doctoral student does not have the same time pressure to graduate and finish everything quickly.
 Doctoral education takes years, and many projects linger and continue onward, often moving at a sluggish pace.
 So it becomes normal for things to sit on the back burner, competing with too many time demands.
 Incomplete projects can feel a bit like cars in a garage, or in a yard, propped on cinder blocks, waiting to be finished or picked up at some point.
 Programming, as a technical skillset, requires a certain degree of familiarity with the tools and parameters to feel confident in doing the work.
-My skills got rusty, even as I took a basic JavaScript class in Fall 2023 that provided some remedial skills (some of which I hoped to use more in this project, but so it goes).
+My skills got rusty, even as I took a basic JavaScript class in Fall 2023 that provided some remedial skills and introduced me to the Leaflet library (which I hoped to use in this project, but so it goes).

 **Data selection and design choices**